-At Stage 1, students begin to develop the knowledge, skills, and understandings to engage in business contexts in the modern world.
-Students are immersed in the process of finding and solving customer problems or needs through design thinking and using assumption-based planning tools.
-They also consider the opportunities and challenges associated with businesses and how digital and emerging technologies may present opportunities to enhance business models.
+Business Innovation is a HASS subject where students begin to develop the knowledge, skills and understandings to engage in business in a variety of contexts.
+Students learn how to find and solve customer problems or needs through the Design Thinking Process.
+They also consider the opportunities and challenges of businesses, and how digital and emerging technologies can be used to enhance business models.